eregon/app2engine/README.md

 So again a workaround, I created a symlink in the mainapp root (called myengine) to the engine root.

-In production, you also need to load the file itself (but you could do a simple `require` as it will loaded once, so no need to change anything).
+In production, you also need to load the file itself (but you could do a simple `require` as it would be loaded once, so no need to change anything).

 #### Views